 Eight common foods account for 90 percent of all food allergies: milk, eggs, peanuts, tree nuts, soy, wheat, fish, and shellfish.
 Every three minutes, consuming a food allergen sends someone to the emergency room.
 That’s more than 200,000 emergency department visits and more than 300,000 ambulatory-care visits among children every year.

-What’s even more troubling, food allergies are on the rise, at alarming rates.
+What’s even more troubling is that food allergies are rising at alarming rates.
 Food allergies have been labeled the fastest-growing childhood epidemic.
 According to the CDC, food allergies among kids increased by 50% from 1997-2011.
 During this same timeframe, allergies to peanuts and tree nuts tripled.

 It Affects Your Everyday Life